 Step #1: Purchase a Web Hosting Package

-The first thing you should do when creating a WordPress website is to buy a domain name and web hosting service.
+The first thing you should do when creating a WordPress website is to buy a domain name and web server hosting service.
 You can choose to purchase and host your domain on WordPress or select any of the following providers: